 This woman has carried the car-free, farmer’s-market-shopping ways of her kid-free days into life as a mother of two.
 In fact, her green lifestyle philosophy inspired a business she loves.

-Before I had children, I regularly bought clothes and furniture second-hand and rode my bike everywhere.
+Before I had children, I regularly bought clothes and antique furniture from sites like https://antiquesworld.co.uk/antique-furniture/ and rode my bike everywhere.
 I didn’t realize how much this had seeped into my way of life until I had children and held fast to this lifestyle.

 I still shopped at a co-op or farmer’s market when I could, and recycled as much as possible.
 In fact, now it seemed more important that I do so.
 Landfill diversion became just as important as making sure my children ate well (most of the time), and that we exercised regularly and did things in our community.
 Today I think of green parenting as a combination of things that anyone can take part in, even if only in a small way.